Ask The Food Geek

 • Not greasy and the texture isn't eggy

-The cheddar and jalapenos add a little extra interest but don't overpower the flavor.
+The cheddar and jalapenos add a little extra interest.

 Boxed cornbread from Jiffy to Bob's Red Mill bake up without fail.
 But I've wanted to find a good recipe to make from scratch.
 Little did I know how many homemade versions existed and how different they all turned out.